nytimes/kyt/cli/README.md

 3. `run` runs production code
 4. `test` runs AVA on all tests in /src
 5. `proto` starts the prototyping app
-6. `lint` lints src code using eslint
+6. `lint` lints src code using ESlint
 7. `help` shows commands and their documentation
 8. `setup` sets up kyt and installs a specified [starter-kyt](/Starterkyts.md)